curtisalexander/til/README.md

 # TIL

-Today I learned something that doesn't require a longer writeup, doesn't belong in its own repo, and isn't something I would use to develop a script.
+Today I learned something that...

+* doesn't require a longer writeup
+* doesn't belong in its own repo
+* isn't something I would use to develop a script

+Currently, the collection contains lots of system administration tasks.
 I hope that this collection of TIL's evolves to have a data science flavor.

 ---